 He called me emotionally immature when we broke up.
-And at the time it was one of the worst insults you could hurl at me.
+And at the time it was one of the worst insults you could hurl at me (that’s hard to believe now though).
 Emotional immaturity was a ‘belittling’ criticism.
 Something to be ashamed of.
 I was an adult, wasn’t I?
 Surely I was emotionally mature.
 But unlike physical maturity, emotional maturity tends not to grow ‘naturally’ that is to say, over the passage of time.
 It requires work.
 And so my emotional maturity has come over fits and starts.
 Through pain and experience.
 Ironically the fact that this insult doesn’t hurt anymore, is one of the ways I know that I have grown.
-That though I might be still emotionally immature, I am far less so than I used to be.
+That though I am still somewhat emotionally immature, I am far less so than I used to be.

 That’s because emotional maturity is the ability to understand, manage and take responsibility for one’s own emotions.